 Brand vs Price

 Caring about their time, men prefer to buy brands or well-known products giving not much attention to the cost.
-Meantime, women are real hunters - they compare various offers and bargain for the lower price.
+In the meantime, women are considered to be real hunters - they compare various offers and aim to get the same (or comparable) product for a lower price.

 Logic vs Emotion

 Women are influenced by emotions and tactile experience significantly more when it comes to forming a decision.
 Males need fewer details, fewer steps, and almost constantly demand a clear description and functionality guide if the product/service is complicated.